PauloJunqueiira/paulojunqueiira/README.md

-📚 Currently studying at Universidade Veiga de Almeida, I am passionate about web development and eager to share my journey with you.
+📚 Currently **in my first semester at Universidade Veiga de Almeida**, I am passionate about web development and eager to share my journey with you

-💻 I'm actively learning HTML, CSS, and JavaScript, honing my skills to build beautiful and functional websites.
-The design and visual aspects of development hold a special place in my heart, as I strive to create captivating digital experiences.
+💻 **Learning HTML, CSS, and JavaScript**, I'm dedicated to building beautiful and functional websites.
+With a keen eye for design, I strive to create captivating digital experiences.

-🚀 Every day, I embark on a quest to improve myself and push the boundaries of my knowledge.
-Join me on this exciting journey as I explore new technologies, experiment with innovative solutions, and evolve as a developer.
+🚀 Join me on this exciting journey as I push the boundaries of my knowledge, exploring new technologies and experimenting with innovative solutions.

-Feel free to explore my projects, share feedback, and let's grow together as we shape the future of web development! 🌟
+Let's shape the future of web development together!
+Feel free to explore my projects and share feedback. 🌟

 <br>